goroti11/trutube/ANTI_FAKE_VIEWS.md

 ---

-**This system makes TruTube fundamentally different from YouTube: real views, transparent moderation, and community-driven decisions.**
+**This system makes Goroti fundamentally different from YouTube: real views, transparent moderation, and community-driven decisions.**